Biopsy and Results: An Interview Part 2

-One of the many wonderful things about community is that we can find things in common between our stories.
-In part 2 of this interview with former SkinCancer.net team member, Susan, she shares how the biopsy procedure went including questions she asked her doctor – and what it was like to receive results.
+One of the many wonderful things about the community is that we can find things in common between our stories.
+In part 2 of this interview with former SkinCancer.net team member, Susan, she shares how the skin cancer biopsy procedure went, including questions she asked her doctor and what it was like to receive results.

 How did the biopsy appointment go?

 I was much more nervous about the second biopsy, the margins procedure, than the first biopsy.
 It was still an open wound and they were going to have to remove more of my skin around this wound.
 They made me sign something about risks like potential nerve damage but no one talked to me about it.
 I wrote a story about how I was nervous.

 How long did it take to get the skin cancer biopsy results?
 How did you get your results?